iwk-digital/primal/README.md

-# Platform for Review and Interaction with Music Annotation Linked-data (PRIMAL) Viewer
+# Platform for Review and Interaction with Music Annotation Linked-data (PRIMAL)